Difficulty: easy

 1. View Problems

-This part is quite straightforward.
-Users should be able to view a question's description, input/output examples, and constraints.
-And they should be able to view a list of problems.
+Users should be able to view problem descriptions, examples, constraints, and browse a list of problems.

 The design for viewing problems uses a standard three-tier architecture: